Skip to content Skip to footer navigation

 USB-C: This is becoming the default USB option with the ability to simply plug into the power bank regardless of the orientation.
 Apple finally abandoning its proprietary Lightning connection for its iPhone 15 range will also push the USB-C format forward.
 USB-C should be at the top of your list of inclusions when shopping for your next power bank.

-Wireless: A small number of models let you charge wirelessly by placing your smartphone on the power bank.
-Your phone also needs to support wireless charging for this to work.
+Wireless: A small number of models let you charge wirelessly by placing your smartphone on the power bank, but your phone needs to support wireless charging for this to work.
 There are also some models that can charge the Apple Watch, which is both specific and very handy if you happen to have one.

 USB firmware running beneath the surface tells the inputs what to do, like how much data, power and speed can run through the cable.
 This includes 'fast charging', which is a popular feature with power banks.